ctrapnell/genome551/index.md

 ------

 ### Banerji et al. Cell 27:299−308 (1981) [\[pdf\]](pdfs/banerji_1981.pdf)
-_Discovery of transcritptional enhancers encoded in viral genomes._
+_Discovery of transcriptional enhancers encoded in viral genomes._

 1. What is the experimental schema and why did they devise it?
 2. How are the 5’ transcript ends determined in Figure 2?
 How did they estimate the number of transcripts per cell?